SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: CRISPEX-supported file formats

-The SOLARNET compliant FITS cubes use WCS for all coordinates, see Sect.~\ref{sec:wcs}.
+The SOLARNET-compliant FITS cubes use WCS for all coordinates, see Sect.~\ref{sec:wcs}.
 The WCS information is in main header keywords and/or binary extensions, depending on whether it is on regular grids or has to be tabulated.